ForDefault/ScriptGenX/README.md

 # ScriptGenX
 Script Generator and Executor
 >Works great for testing scripts quickly with ChatGPT

+- The install option:

+`CLI alias means I can type genx in the CLI.
+The ScriptGenX.sh will launch.
+This allows me to use a current script in my clipboard to launch anywhere in a directory I want.
->The install option: CLI alias so I can paste a script from my clipboard anywhere and from the CLI to launch it.
-Either way its the same script just how you execute it.
+Either way its the same script just how you execute it.`

-# **`CLI Alias Install Option :`**
+### **CLI Alias Install Option :**
 ```
 REPO_URL="https://github.com/ForDefault/ScriptGenX.git" && \
 REPO_NAME=$(basename $REPO_URL .git) && \